 Our care home in Newbury is focused on enabling older people with a range of needs to continue getting the most out of every day.

 Winchcombe Place has 80 bedrooms, all ensuite, and all with subtly different outlooks and colour schemes, so there’s a room to suit every taste.
 Some of the rooms are close to the coffee shop, hair salon and cinema, so are perfect for people who like to be in the heart of things.
-Some of the downstairs rooms offer direct access to our gardens and courtyards, suiting keen gardeners or residents keen to bring a small pet.
+Some of the downstairs rooms offer direct access to our gardens and courtyards, suiting keen gardeners.
 Every room has its own flat-screen TV, phone and internet connections, adjustable profile bed and 24-hour nurse call system.

 At Winchcombe Place care home each floor has its own dining room and lounge.
 This helps to create a more close-knit atmosphere – a sort of ‘home within a home’.
 This layout particularly suits residents living with dementia who prefer peace and quiet and familiar faces, but is actually popular with everyone for its intimate community feel.

 Winchcombe Place is set in a great location close to the A4, A34 and M4 as well as Newbury station, so we’re easily accessible for friends and loved ones visiting from around the south and south east of England.
 The care home has ample parking for visitors, who are welcome any time of the day or night.
 We even have a room for residents’ families to have some quiet time or to spend the night in if they live some distance away or want to be close to their loved one overnight.